Coronavirus Information for Beaumont

 City of Beaumont Updates

-- Wedding and funeral services are limited to a maximum of 10 people and funeral services are limited to 20.
+- Wedding services are limited to a maximum of 10 people and funeral services are limited to 20.
 Receptions are not permitted.

 - Festivals and events are not permitted.